LanLab/Campy-AGAINST/README.md

-# campyagainst
+# CampyGStyper
+Campylobacter Gnomic Species Typer.
 A python script for accurate assignment of ANI genomic species to Campylobacter genomes.

 ## Installation